martian-lang/martian-docs/content/storage-management/index.md

 This is telling the runtime that the stage should not be producing any files which other stages depend on without explicitly mentioning them in an output.
 As a best practice, all new stages should opt in to this behavior.
-All calls to stages declared using `volatile = strict` are implicitly volatile.
+All calls to stages declared using `volatile = strict` are implicitly volatile, regardless of the state of the `volatile` modifier on the `call`.

 When a stage is marked strict-mode compatible, rather than waiting for all dependent stages to complete and then deleting all of the files (or just the